cockpit-project/cockpit/HACKING.md

     $ vagrant up

-Next can edit files in the `pkg/` subdirectory of the Cockpit sources.
+Now you can edit files in the `pkg/` subdirectory of the Cockpit sources.
-Use the `webpack` command to build the those sources.
+Use the `webpack` command to build those sources.
 The changes should take effect after syncing them to the Vagrant VM.
 For example:

     $ webpack